cloudoi-kuku/sturgis/docs/deployment/DEPLOYMENT-CHECKLIST.md

 # 🚀 Docker Deployment Checklist

-Use this checklist to ensure successful deployment of the Project Configuration Tool.
+Use this checklist to ensure successful deployment of the Sturgis Project.

 ---